 As mentioned above, and repeated here, the alternatives analysis explored multiple route options and the preferred route was deemed to be the most reasonable and feasible option that the City could consider for implementation.
 This decision was based on technical, social and financial factors that were considered in a peer-revied, in-depth investigation (see 'note on alternative routes' as included in Section H(1.1) of this report).
+Appendix R to the RDBAR includes details on why an alignment along Broad Road and Rosmead Avenues is not an alternative to the South Road alignment as proposed.
+As such, it is not a reasonable alternative to include in this environmental investigation.
+According to the City of Cape Town, the route decision was also aligned with a court ruling.
 Given the importance of this link (as exemplified in the Urban-Econ socio-economic report), and the alignment of this project with national, provincial and local policies, it is critical to view this project with a wider lens.
 The development presents the opportunity for historical redress through improved connectivity and access provided by the proposed road widening for generations to come.